Temitope746/cse21-hands-on-with-summit/challenges/OpenMP_Basics/README.md

 Elapsed Time (s)        : 0.288272
 ```

-As you can see, the output is simply the total number of OpenMP threads spawned in the parallel region, and the time taken to complete the vector addition loop.
+As you can see, the output is simply the total number of OpenMP threads spawned in the parallel region and the time taken to complete the vector addition loop.
 As mentioned above, you are encouraged to re-run the code with different numbers of OpenMP threads to see how it affects the total run time.

 ## Summary